heavyai/ibis-heavyai/docs/heavyai.rst

-`identifiers` module keep a set of identifiers (`_identifiers`) to be used inside `quote_identifier` function (inside the same module). `_identifiers` is a set of reserved words from `omniscidb` language.
+`identifiers` module keep a set of identifiers (`_identifiers`) to be used inside `quote_identifier` function (inside the same module). `_identifiers` is a set of reserved words from HeavyDB language.

 `quote_identifiers` is used to put quotes around the string sent if the string match to specific criteria.